Angina and Reflux Part 2: Diagnosis, Management, and When to Get Help

 Getting to a diagnosis of angina usually includes at least a couple of the following diagnostic tests:

 • Stress Test - measuring how your heart works during a physical activity like walking or riding a stationary bike in the doctor's office.
-Imaging may also be employed during the stress test to reveal how blood is flowing through the heart during the exercise.
+Imaging may also be used during the stress test to show how blood flows through the heart during exercise.

 • ECG or EKG (electrocardiogram) - this is a painless, standard test that records the pattern of your heart's activity.
 It's typical to have an ECG performed as part of heart disease screening, and it's sometimes given in conjunction with a stress test.